 How do the budgets work?

-Budgets for Marquee campaigns start at $250, and campaigns run until you spend your budget or seven days after your campaign starts, whichever comes first.
+Budgets for Marquee campaigns start at $100 when booked via Spotify for Artists, and campaigns run until you spend your budget or 10 days after your campaign starts, whichever comes first.
 Since Marquee is priced on a cost-per-click basis, we spend your budget only when people actually click on the Marquee.

 Also, to maximize the value of your spend, Marquee filters out people who have already intentionally streamed from the new release.
 During the campaign, you’ll only reach people who haven’t actively listened yet.